HF-2715

 Plain Language

-Deployers of AI companions and therapeutic chatbots must implement commercially reasonable measures to determine whether a user is a minor.
-The approach must be risk-based, calibrated to the chatbot's nature and foreseeable harms.
-Acceptable methods include self-attestation, technical measures, or other commercially reasonable approaches.
+Deployers of AI companions or therapeutic chatbots must implement commercially reasonable measures to determine whether a user is a minor.
+The measures must use a risk-based approach proportionate to the nature of the chatbot and its foreseeable harm potential.
+Acceptable measures include self-attestation, technical measures, or other commercially reasonable approaches.
 Government-issued ID verification is explicitly not required.
-A deployer is not liable for a user's misrepresentation of age if the deployer has made commercially reasonable efforts to comply (§ 554J.3(4)).
-Note this obligation applies only to AI companions and therapeutic chatbots — not to all public-facing chatbots.
+A deployer is not liable for a user's misrepresentation of age if the deployer has made commercially reasonable efforts to comply (safe harbor under § 554J.3(4)).

 Statutory Text